Term 4: 5th Oct to 18th Dec

 Gisborne Primary School is a Child Safe School.
-Our Code of Conduct can be viewed on the website under Publications and Forms or at the school office.
+Our Code of Conduct can be viewed on the website under About Us - Child Safe Standards or at the school office.

 Before & After School Care

-FROM 2018 Schools Out! will be providing before & after school care and vacation care onsite at GPS!
+Schools Out! provide before & after school care and vacation care onsite at GPS

 Mob: 0448 667 747

-Before & After School Care is provided by
+Before & After School Care is also provided offsite by

 The Learning Sanctuary - Gisborne